 Jen also holds a Bachelor of Science in Integrated Science Studies from Carleton University (environmental sciences and psychology), and a Bachelor of Science in Education from Martin Luther College.
 Her work experience has spanned scientific, educational, and writing domains: Jen studied indoor air quality and analyzed levels of environmental contaminants in mammals, birds, and fish.
 She tagged turbot and studied the feeding habits of the Greenland shark off Baffin Island.
 Jen was also an elementary school science and core French teacher and a professor in the Professional Writing program at Algonquin College.
-Now she works for the Natural Sciences and Engineering Research Council of Canada where she combines her love of science, education, and writing by supporting science promotion programs.
+Now she works for the Canadian Institutes of Health Research where she combines her love of science, education, and writing by designing learning programs.
 When Jen isn’t writing she enjoys knitting, reading, hiking, and kayaking, and sometimes getting muddy at the pottery studio.

 More About Me